Top 10 First Law Characters.

 And then we get the big cliffhanger of Eren’s head being shot off by Gabi, finishing off the tragic theme of brotherly connection with Zeke’s horrified face at seeing his brother decapitated.

-This was the part of the chapter that made my jaw drop and earned me the odd look from the people sitting next to me when I read it.
+This was the part of the chapter that made my jaw drop and earned me the odd looks from the people sitting next to me when I read it.

 “Two Brothers” is easily one of Attack on Titan‘s most tragic chapters, with the compelling theme of the bonds of brotherhood ending in disaster.